joonro/blog/posts/Awesome-inverse-search-for-LyX-in-Windows-with-SumatraPDF-and-AutoHotkey.rst

 .. link:
 .. description: org file for my blog
 .. type: text
-.. author: Joon RoI describe how to setup inverse search between LyX and SumatraPDF and/or Okular.
+.. author: Joon Ro

+I describe how to setup inverse search between LyX and SumatraPDF and/or Okular.
 Most of the instructions overlap with the ones at `http://wiki.lyx.org/LyX/SyncTeX#toc3 <http://wiki.lyx.org/LyX/SyncTeX#toc3>`_.